shamsamirmusa/Autodiff_CollectiveVariables/Autodifferentiation_Tests/auto_vs_numerical der/simple_test/readme.md

 | dcv/dy  | 6.36 |
 | dcv/dz  | 6.90 |

+## Initialization

 In Plumed, *plumedInit* dictionary defines the properties of the custom CV particularly the periodicity and whether their derivative should be computed.

-- example use 1:
+- Example use 1: No periodicity.

 plumedInit = {
     "COMPONENTS": {
         # "Distance": {"period": None , "derivative": True},}}

-By specifying the period None, plumed will not wrap the cv values into any interval, meaning they can grow without being constraint by a simulation box size.
+By specifying `period: None`, PLUMED will not wrap the CV values into any interval, allowing them to grow without being constrained by a simulation box size.
-And infact, when the above plumedInit i applied, the result matches the calculation by hand to few significant figures.
+And infact, when the above plumedInit is applied, the result matches the calculation by hand to few significant figures.

 | Quantity (nm)  | Value |
 | -------------  | ------------- |